The UK football team held their annual Blue-White Spring Game

 Troy also had complementary running games with Schlarman, averaging at least 149 yards per game in five of his six seasons, featuring a high mark of 182.6 yards per contest in 2007.
 All the yardage also has resulted in point production as the team averaged at least 30 points per game in five of his six years.

 Individually, Schlarman coached eight first-team All-Sun Belt selections, including at least one first-teamer each season.
 Two of his linemen, Dion Small and Tyler Clark, were two-time first-team All-SBC.
-Another All-SBC lineman, James Brown, went on to the National Football League and currently is a member of the Chicago Bears.
+Another All-SBC lineman, James Brown, went on to the National Football League and played for the Chicago Bears.

 Also an outstanding student, Schlarman was a three-year member of the SEC Academic Honor Roll and was a finalist for Academic All-America in 1997 after earning a place on the Academic All-District Team.
 He graduated with a degree in mathematics and later earned his master’s in sports management.